TuanTTranCS/concordia-bigdata-project/README.md

 3. Phan, Vu Hong Hai (Student ID: 40154023)
 4. Zhang, Yefei (Student ID: 40153319)

-There are two main concerns in this project: dataset analysis and algorithm implementation for tackle a commerce recommedation problem.
+The team will work on both topics in this project: dataset analysis and algorithm implementation for tackle an e-commerce recommedation system's problem.
 The dataset will be a open one from kaggle or some simmilar source.

 There are some prominent candidates dataset:
 1. Elo Merchant Category Recommendation, Kaggle